chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

   {{< figure src="speedup-total.png" class="fullwide"
   caption="**Fig. 12**.
 Speedup of total time per training iteration (including forward, backward, and update) for each model tested on Machine B compared to its single-threaded version using the full-size model configuration.">}}

-In conclusion, the overall performance achieved is reasonable, with Chapel performing slightly better than C++ thanks to its improved multi-thread attention and linear layers.
-All versions gained about 20 times speedup with multi-thread enabled.
+In conclusion, the overall performance achieved is reasonable, with Chapel performing slightly better than C++ thanks to its improved multi-threaded attention and linear layers.
+All versions gained about 20 times speedup with multi-threading enabled.

 ### Discussion Full-Size Model Performance

-I will discuss the implementation details and optimizations I applied to achieve these results in this section.
+In this section, I will discuss the implementation details and optimizations I applied to achieve these results.

 #### Matrix Multiplication